eurec4a/flight-phase-separation/README.md

 ### Common vocabulary - subsets/refinements and super-sets
 * circling: describes multiple consecutive circles.
-* profile upward: provides further detail for `profile` segments
+* upward: primarily ascending, could be used as further detail for `profile` segments
-* profile downward: provides further detail for `profile` segments
+* downward: primarily descending, could be used as further detail for `profile` segments

 The following kinds describe level flight legs sampling atmospheric structure:
 * surface level